r4ndm/angular-starter/angular-app.md

 1. Config
    1. tsconfig.json - any typescript compiler specific changes you may want to make.
 No changes made in this project
+   1. **tslint is now obsolete**.
+Use eslint instead (next step):
       1. tslint -  Angular is still using tslint.
 Update tslint.json settings if needed.
 No changes made in this project
       1. Integrate Prettier with tslint (https://prettier.io/docs/en/integrating-with-linters.html#tslint):
          1. Install prettier and tslint extensions:<br>
          ```npm install prettier tslint-config-prettier tslint-plugin-prettier --save-dev```
          1. Update tslint.json to add the config:<br>
          ```json
          "extends": ["tslint:recommended", "tslint-plugin-prettier", "tslint-config-prettier"]
          "rules": {
              "prettier": true,
          }
          ```
-      1. Add .prettierrc.json and .prettierignore files
+   1. eslint:
+      1. (Angular CLI 14 and above) Run "ng lint".
+First time this is run it will install and configure eslint.
+It installs @angular-eslint and @typescript-eslint packages and creates a .eslintrc.json file
+      1. Extend eslintrc.json to add the following depending upon the level of strictness needed:
+          ```json
+          "extends": [
+            "plugin:@angular-eslint/recommended",
+            "plugin:@angular-eslint/template/process-inline-templates",
+            "plugin:@typescript-eslint/recommended",
+            "plugin:@typescript-eslint/recommended-requiring-type-checking",
+            "plugin:@typescript-eslint/strict"
+          ]
+          ```
+      1. Other eslint settings:
+         1.  https://angular.io/guide/typescript-configuration When the noImplicitAny flag is true, you may get implicit index errors as well.
+Most developers feel that this particular error is more annoying than helpful.
+You can suppress them with the following additional flag:
+           ```"suppressImplicitAnyIndexErrors": true```
+         1. To force functions to specify a return type, you have to use typescript-eslint: https://typescript-eslint.io/rules/explicit-function-return-type/
+      1. If using prettier, add prettier to eslintrc to disable any rules that conflict with prettier formatting (https://typescript-eslint.io/docs/linting/configs/)
+         1. npm install eslint-config-prettier --save-dev
+         1. add "prettier" to eslintrc.json "extents" array

 1. Review angular.json, index.html, app.module.ts, app.component.ts, app.component.html, app.component.css
    1. app.module.ts, app.component.ts can be renamed to anything.
 These are not hard naming requirements